pingcap/talent-plan/rust/CONTRIBUTING.md

 ## Contributor notes

-- each md file needs a relative symlink to index.html
+- each md file needs an html relative symlink to index.html
 - lessons need a .slides.html symlink
 - links are generally to markdown files, not html files
   - exception: links to slides from plan go to the hosted website